M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 - Mercury: Completed Quests
 - Venus: Completed Quests

+## **Forge Frontier Core Updates**
+- Added in New **Energitic Blaze Burner** for AE2 Machine Processing Recipes, will be removing AE2 machines replaced with Create related Recipes
+- More Coming Soon!

 ## **KubeJS Updates**
 ### FTB
 - Added any new screenshots for Quests